 You can drag and drop the different titles to put them in the order you want, or move them between the lists.
 On each title you can also open "Edit course navigation" by clicking on the three dots.
 In the menu that opens, you can choose to move the title within the list it is in and select "Disable" or "Enable" to move the title to the list of inactive or active titles.

 Note!
-Do not forget to press save!
+Remember to save!

-Some titles can be used despite deactivation
+Some functions can be used despite deactivation

 However, not everything in the lower list works the same.
 For example, “Grades” can be hidden from the course navigation menu but students can still get there if they have a link.
 Students who follow a link to “Assignments” when it is hidden will instead be redirected to the homepage.
 You can read about the conditions for every function when it is in the lower list.

 One thing that is important to remember is that if you hide Assignments, for example, the students can still access individual assignments but they do not have access to the full list of assignments.
 Links to the assignments from a module will still work, even if the list of Assignments is hidden, which is the recommended course structure.

 When Canvas is not enough, there are sometimes apps, also known as LTI apps, which can do what Canvas cannot.
 All recommended LTI tools are already activated, but there are a few extra that you as a teacher can activate if you feel it is needed.